 Welcome!
 If you’ve just arrived, this is the second part of a series in which we examine London Underground by the pint, and part 1 is here.

-Lines are different.
-They have personality.
-The range of average price of cheapest beer across lines is greater than the range of average price of the cheapest beer across zones.
+There is a huge array of articles which describe “tube line X pub crawl”.
+Perhaps there’s something innately interesting about tube lines: they capture a diverse slice of life.
+What else do the people of Aldgate and the people of Chesham have in common except the tube?
+That’s reflected in the data – the range of average price of cheapest beer across lines is greater than the range of average price of the cheapest beer across zones.
 Lines vary from £3.77 to £4.86 for their average cheapest pint averages; zones vary from £3.58 for zone 4, up to £4.59 – for zone 1.

 (Zone 5 and out gradually became more expensive as you leave the city.
-If London is moving towards a Paris-style poverty donut like the haters say, zone 4 is that donut.
+If London is moving towards a Paris-style poverty donut as is sometimes described, zone 4 is that donut.
 If the cheapest pint available in local pubs is an accurate proxy for wealth, that is.)